cern-eos/eos/doc/diopside/manual/using.rst

     ALL    write                      0             0.00      0.00      0.00       0.00       -NA-        +- -NA-         0.00
     ====== ========================== ============= ========= ========= ========== ========== =========== =============== ===============

-The third block displays inode related counts, which are explaine inline.
+The third block displays inode related counts, which are explained inline.

  .. epigraph::